 WHAT YOU'LL GET

 Once the prospective residents are accepted in a residential home, they are invited for an orientation visit.
 This is done prior to admission.
-There are many different facilities, which include an en suite bathroom, a nurse call system used in case of emergencies, air-conditioning, central heating, telephones in each room for incoming and internal calls, Wi-Fi access, communal dining rooms, communal TV/living rooms, and a chapel.
+There are many different facilities, which include an en suite bathroom, a nurse call system used in case of emergencies, air-conditioning, telephones in each room for incoming and internal calls, Wi-Fi access and communal TV/living rooms.

 Services include the provision of nursing and other care services, as well as the provision of allied health services.
-Such services include the service of a team of professionals of Allied Health Professionals and include the services of a physiotherapist, an occupational therapist, a speech therapist and a podiatrist, depending on the needs of the resident.
-Residents are provided with daily meals including breakfast, lunch and dinner, cleaning services, front desk office services, pastoral services, and hair salon services.
+Such services include the service of a team of professionals of Allied Health Professionals and include the services of a physiotherapist, an occupational therapist, a speech therapy and a podiatrist, depending on the needs of the resident.
+Other services are psychotherapy, geriatric consultancy and the service of a dietitian.
+These special services are available upon referral from the GP or Home Management.
+Residents are provided with daily meals including breakfast, lunch and dinner, cleaning services, front desk office services and hair salon services.